sachapan/getsubs/README.md

 The subtitles that are encoded into the video file will be extracted and displayed.
 These are sometimes known as "soft subtitles".

-NOTE: the script only displays subtitles that are already encoded into a video file, it will not attempt to extract susbtitles from the audio track(s).
+NOTE: the script will *not* attempt to extract susbtitles from the audio track(s).